relayprotocol/.github/profile/README.md

 ## 🔓 Relay Vaults

 We started with [Vaults](https://github.com/relayprotocol/relay-vaults) which are [ERC4626](https://ethereum.org/en/developers/docs/standards/tokens/erc-4626/) contracts in which Liquidity providers can deposit funds and earn yield.
 The yield comes from bridging activity that's happening on each of the vault's origins (L2 networks), as well as lending protocols such as Morpho or Aave.

+## 🕸️ Relay Hub

+To be announced...

+## 🎟️ Relay Allocator

+To be announced...